 When you’re finished take the ride back down the mountain the same way you came up.
 You can really pick up some speed coming down the hill so make sure your brakes are working well!

-If you’re looking for a long quiet ride away from traffic, this is a great ride.
-The SR56 Bike Trail is a great paved path with some great scenery.
+If you’re looking for a long quiet ride away from traffic, this is it.
+The SR56 Bike Trail is a nicely paved path with great scenery.
 It will take you almost all the way to Poway.
 This route totals 82 km, with 950 meters of climbing.

 The route starts in Mission Bay, goes over Mt Soledad, follows the coast north to Torrey Pines then cuts inland via McGonigle Rd and Carmel Valley Road to connect with the SR56 Bike Trail.
+The bike trail is a very gradual uphill climb towards Poway.
 Continue on the Bike Trail until you come to the intersection of Highway 15 where the bike trail ends.
 From here continue on Ted Williams Parkway until you hit Pomerado Rd.
 At the corner there is a shopping centre with a Starbucks.
 Take a break at the Starbucks before heading home.

 When you’re ready to head back follow Pomerado Rd south all the way until it connects with Miramar Blvd.
 This is the only real “bike unfriendly” part of the ride.
 Miramar is a pretty busy street and there is no bike lane to speak of.
 Continue on Miramar and then continue on La Jolla Village Dr until you hit Gilman Dr. Go south on Gilman past Hwy 5 where you will be able to get on the Rose Canyon Bike Path.